Why Lisbon Is a Budget Traveler’s Dream

 Hotel Borges Chiado — From €95/night

 A classic, well-run hotel on the Chiado-Baixa border, between the shops and the nightlife.
 Rooms are comfortable and quiet, the location is ideal, and shoulder-season rates make it a genuine bargain for the comfort level.
+But if you’re traveling solo or don’t mind a top bunk, you can go cheaper still — and in Lisbon, cheaper doesn’t mean worse.

 Best Hostels in Lisbon

 Lisbon’s hostels are famously good, repeatedly topping global awards, which keeps both quality and prices in check.
 These suit solo travelers and anyone happy in a social setting.
+We’re a couple and still ended up at a hostel dinner one night — the line between hostel and small hotel here is thinner than you’d think.

 Home Lisbon Hostel — Dorms from €30/night